jgtz/StableMotifs/README.txt

 NODE NAMES

-For the node n*ames use only alphanumeric characters (A-Z,a-z), numbers (0-9) and "_".
+For the node names use only alphanumeric characters (A-Z,a-z), numbers (0-9) and "_".
 The reserved words for the program, which shouldn't be used for node names, are: "True", "False", "true", "false", "0", "1", "and", "or", and "not".

 BOOLEAN FUNCTIONS